Dragon’s Gateway

 Settle in for the evening, reflecting on a day that has already taken you from snow-capped peaks to serene valleys — a perfect prelude to the journey ahead.

-Route: Thimphu (2,300 m) → Dochula Pass (3,100 m) → Punakha (1,200 m) → Gasa (2,850 m) → Thimphu (2,300 m)
+Route: Thimphu (2,300 m) → Dochula Pass (3,100 m) → Talo Village (≈2,800 m) → Punakha (1,200 m) → Thimphu (2,300 m)

-Distance: ~210 km | 7–8 hours with stops
+Distance: ~180 km | 6–7 hours with stops

 The day begins in Thimphu with a short but inspiring morning ride up to the towering Buddha Dordenma, one of Bhutan’s most iconic landmarks.
 From this serene vantage point, the golden Buddha gazes protectively over the valley below — a fitting blessing for the journey ahead.

-Descending 45 km into the warmer Punakha Valley (1,200 m), the ride winds through forests and rice terraces toward the majestic Punakha Dzong, one of Bhutan’s most exquisite architectural treasures, set at the confluence of the Pho Chhu and Mo Chhu rivers.
+The ride then descends once more into the warmer Punakha Valley (1,200 m), winding through forests, terraced rice fields, and riverside villages.
+Time permitting, there is an opportunity to view the majestic Punakha Dzong, set dramatically at the confluence of the Pho Chhu and Mo Chhu rivers — one of Bhutan’s finest architectural treasures.

 Highlights